 The most notable difference between a plant and a mushroom is the way in which they get their food.
 Because they contain chlorophyll, plants make their own food with the help of the sun via the process of photosynthesis.

 Mushrooms, on the other hand, do not have chlorophyll, which means they can’t accomplish photosynthesis.
-They have the ability to consume decaying organic material in the ground, such as dead plant matter, animal carcasses, or manure.
+They have the ability to consume decaying organic material, such as dead plant matter, animal carcasses, or manure, in moist environments underground.

 Are Mushrooms Dangerous?

 Many mushrooms are perfectly fine to consume – healthy for you, even! – as evidenced by their common appearances in salads, on pizzas, and any number of dishes.
 This doesn’t mean there aren’t also some poisonous varieties out there that you should never eat.

 Before eating a mushroom that wasn’t specifically grown to eat and stocked in your local grocery store or supermarket, make certain you know which is which.
 Do your research, verify what you’re looking at, and if you aren’t absolutely certain a mushroom is harmless, don’t touch it.